Mike Ditka: Political views

 Ditka is known for his vocal conservative views.
 In July 2004, Ditka, a self-described "ultra-ultra-ultra conservative", was reportedly considering running against the Democratic candidate, state senator Barack Obama, for an open seat in the U.S. Senate for Illinois in the 2004 Senate election.
 The seat was being vacated by the retiring Peter Fitzgerald, a Republican, and Republican nominee Jack Ryan withdrew from the race amid controversy at the end of June, leaving the Republicans in a bind.
 Local and national political leaders, from Illinois Republican Party Chair Judy Baar Topinka to National Republican Senatorial Committee Chair George Allen, whose father by the same name was an assistant coach with the Bears in the 1960s when Ditka played, met with Ditka in an effort to persuade him to fill the spot on the ticket.
 On July 14, however, Ditka announced he would not seek the nomination, citing personal and business considerations.
 His wife was against the run and he operates a chain of restaurants.
 Obama went on to defeat the eventual Republican candidate, former U.S. ambassador Alan Keyes, in a landslide in the November 2004 election.
 Ditka has since regretted not running.
-Ditka believes that Obama never would have been elected president if Ditka had run against Obama for Senate in 2004, and claims that Obama is the worst president in United States history.
+He also believes that Obama never would have been elected president if he had run against Obama for Senate in 2004, and claims that Obama is the worst president in United States history.

 In stark contrast to the above-stated positions, Ditka appeared in an ad during the 2010 Illinois gubernatorial election for incumbent Democratic governor Pat Quinn.
 In the ad, Ditka stated that, "[D]oing the right thing for the people who put you in office is more important than what you can do for yourself in office ... and I think he'll do that.
 I think he understands that ... and I think he's good people."
 Quinn, at the time, was locked into a tight race against State Senator Bill Brady, a conservative Republican from Bloomington.
 Quinn would go on to narrowly defeat Brady.
 Four years later, in 2014, Ditka appeared in a televised campaign ad for Quinn's Republican challenger, Bruce Rauner, who defeated Quinn in the general election.

 In October 2011, Ditka and the 1985 team went to the White House after they did not attend in 1986 due to the Space Shuttle Challenger disaster.
 He presented President Obama with a Chicago Bears jersey with the number 85 on it with "Obama" on the back of it.

 Ditka was a vocal supporter of Donald Trump's election campaign, saying "I support Trump all the way.
 I really do."